 Since quinoa is an excellent provider of calcium, it is a good bone builder that is especially useful for people who cannot, or choose not to, receive their calcium from non-diary sources, such as vegans or lactose intolerants.
 Calcium is an important trace mineral that is required for healthy teeth and bones.
 It also helps to regulate the heart’s contractions, and facilitate muscle and nerve functions.
 A cup of quinoa provides 30mg of calcium (as well as large quantities of magnesium, zinc, and potassium, which also help nerve, muscle, and heart functions as well).

 While quinoa is good for the bones, heart, and nerves, it is also good for the brain.
-One cup of quinoa provides approximately 15% of the RDA of iron, another important mineral that helps the body to send oxygen to the blood, which boosts brain processes.
+One cup of quinoa provides approximately 15% of our recommended daily intake (RDI) of iron, another important mineral that helps the body to send oxygen to the blood, which boosts brain processes.
 Furthermore, quinoa contains a sizable amounts of vitamin B, which sharpens the mind, and beta carotene, which synthesizes vitamin A in our bodies.

 Quinoa contains a large amount of protein, which is essential for building and repairing tissue, and for assisting basic processes such as digestion, excretion, and growth.
 A cup of quinoa contains 9g of protein, which is more than an egg or other complex carbohydrates like barley and wheat.
 Furthermore, quinoa provides all eight important amino acids, therefore making it a complete protein.